davidan1981/rails-identity/README.md

 [![Code Climate](https://codeclimate.com/github/davidan1981/rails-identity/badges/gpa.svg)](https://codeclimate.com/github/davidan1981/rails-identity)
 [![Gem Version](https://badge.fury.io/rb/rails-identity.svg)](https://badge.fury.io/rb/rails-identity)

-rails-identity is a very simple Rails engine that provides JWT-based session management service for Rails apps.
+rails-identity is a very simple Rails engine that provides [JWT](https://jwt.io/)-based session management service for Rails apps.
 This plugin is suitable for pure RESTful API that does not require an intricate identity service.
 There are no cookies or non-unique IDs involved in this project.

-This documentation uses [httpie](https://github.zom/) to demonstrate making HTTP requests from command line.
+This documentation uses [httpie](https://github.zom/) (rather than `curl`) to demonstrate making HTTP requests from the command line.

 ## Features